 Blogging Breaks the Ice

 Blogging breaks the ice twice as fast as sharing a beer.
 In international conferences where people know only your digital persona when they put a real face on your name, they tend to open up within seconds.
 Usually starts with: “So you are the one who wrote about….” and that works like a charm!
 Networking becomes a piece of cake.

 Even the most inexperienced blogger out there is part of this chain.
-The future generations will look back in our era and will have a rich slice of our reality at this point of time.
+Future generations will look back on our era and will have a rich slice of our reality at this point in time.
 Believe it or not, small stones keep a bridge in place!

 To make a long story short: blogging is making me a better person every single day.